huggingface/optimum-habana/examples/sentence-transformers-training/nli/readme.md

    > Following the [GISTEmbed](https://arxiv.org/abs/2402.16829) paper, we can modify the in-batch negative selection from `sentence_transformers.losses.MultipleNegativesRankingLoss` using a guiding model.
 Candidate negative pairs are ignored during training if the guiding model considers the pair to be too similar.
 In practice, the `sentence_transformers.losses.GISTEmbedLoss` tends to produce a stronger training signal than `sentence_transformers.losses.MultipleNegativesRankingLoss` at the cost of some training overhead for running inference on the guiding model.

 4. Execute the script:
-   a.
-Single card training

    ```bash
    python <path/to/script.py> <model_name>
    ```

-   b.
-Multi-card training (ex: using HPU 2/3)
+## Multi-card Training

+   For multi-card traning you can use the script of [gaudi_spawn.py](https://github.com/huggingface/optimum-habana/blob/main/examples/gaudi_spawn.py) to execute.
+There are two options to run the multi-card training by using '--use_deepspeed' or '--use_mpi'.
+We take the option of '--use_deepspeed' for our example of  Multi-card training (ex: using HPU 2/3).

    ```bash
    HABANA_VISIBLE_MODULES="2,3" python ./gaudi_spawn.py --use_deepspeed --world_size 2 <path/to/script.py> <model_name>